bioinformatics-core-shared-training/data-sharing/slides.md

 ![](images/warning.png) with exceptions for personal and sensitive data: do not collect it!
 Use anonymized data instead.

 Unsure if your strategy is right?
-Contact UIS Information Management team at :postbox: mailto:informationmanagement@uis.cam.ac.uk
+Contact UIS Information Management team at mailto:informationmanagement@uis.cam.ac.uk

 ----
 # Repositories for datasets